PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What type of kayak is best for Maryland waters?

-Depends where you're paddling!
+It depends on where you're paddling!
 A 12-14 foot touring kayak handles the Bay well.
 For creeks and marshes, shorter recreational kayaks work great.
-For whitewater, you'll need a specialized whitewater kayak.
+For whitewater in Western Maryland, you'll need a specialized whitewater kayak.
+Sit-on-top kayaks are popular for beginners and warm-weather paddling in the Bay.

 Do I need to worry about tides when kayaking?